itthinx/affiliates/readme.txt

     Affiliates can sign up automatically and can also be added manually with or without user accounts.

+* Affiliate approval and notifications

+    Affiliates can be approved manually or automatically and notifications are sent that inform them and the administrator of their status.

 * Feedback is welcome

     Do you have feature requests or want to provide feedback?
 Please get in touch, the Affiliates plugins evolve with your needs.